Dart-Code/Website/_docs/settings.md

 <br />
 When to show the Flutter headless web-server device.
 This requires using the Dart Debug extension for Chrome and is usually only used for remote environments where Chrome is not available such as browser/cloud-based IDEs (requires restart).

-- `remote` - only show when connected to a remote.
+- `remote` - Only show for remote workspaces (includes browser-based workspaces).
-- `always` - always show, even for local sessions.
+- `always` - Always show, even for local sessions.

 ## dart.flutterWebRenderer
 **Options:** `"auto"`, `"html"` or `"canvaskit"`.